pranitastudent/Guju-FODMAP-CookBook/README.md

 ## Project Entrails and Purpose

 <p> A Gujarati FODMAP Cookbook is being created for the Data Centric Project.
 It is difficult to find FODMAP friendly Gujarati Recipes hence as personal issue this project is being created.
 A User who wishes to find Gujarati FODMAP friendly recipes will be able to use the site to do so .
 The user will be a user looking for Gujarati FODMAP friendly recipes.
 The user will be able to view recipes for all three courses; starters, mains and deserts ( all which are FODMAP friendly).
 The user will be able to view the recipe steps for each recipe, the cooking time , serving size and calorie count for all recipes.
 The user will be able to register and login into the site.
-The login privilege will allow the user to add there own recipe, delete and edit only there own recipe.
+The login privilege will allow the user to add their own recipe, delete and edit only their own recipe.
 All users will be able to like recipes and hence upvote.
-Logged in users will only be able to create, update and delete their won recipes.
+Logged in users will only be able to create, update and delete their own recipes.
 A non-logged in user will only be able to view recipes.
-In addition the user will be able to view the author's story about the  reason for the creation of a Gujarati FODMAP friendly site under the about section.<strong> Please note that this website is only for educational purposes to fulfil the criteris of Milestone Data Centric Project.</strong></p>
+In addition the user will be able to view the author's story about the  reason for the creation of a Gujarati FODMAP friendly site under the about section.<strong> Please note that this website is only for educational purposes to fulfil the criteria of Milestone Data Centric Project.</strong></p>

 ## UX Design - User Experience
 <br>

 <p> The Header and Footer and main primary colour of the site is blue.
 Blue is used as the official Monash FODMAP app is blue and is associated with FODMAP.
  The user regardless of being logged in should be able to view all recipes of all courses and each recipe individually which details the method, ingredients, photo of finished dish, upvotes , cooking time, serving size, course of the recipe.
-In addition if a user creates a recipe then there name is added as author of that recipe.
+In addition if a user creates a recipe then their name is added as author of that recipe.
 The user should be able to register and login in securely using the authentication process.
 The logged in user will be able to create, update and delete their own recipes.
 The user must be able to search for a recipe using 'keywords' in the search bar and a result pertaining to the search will appear.
 A user will be able to filter through the recipes using the two filters: Course Labels (Starter, Main, Desert) and Allergens ( Soy, Eggs etc) Pagination is added to the site and a total of six recipes can be viewed at any one time.
 The web application fulfils the CRUD operations.</p>

 ### CRUD